Atharvachavan2005/NotebookLM_clone/README.md

 Transform your documents into conversations.
 Turn your research into a show.

-KnowledgeCast is an AI-powered knowledge management platform that ingests multiple data sources and enables intelligent Q&A with citations, plus automatic podcast generation.
+KnowledgeCast is an AI-powered knowledge management platform that ingests multiple data sources and enables intelligent Q&A with citations, plus automatic podcast generation.. .

 ## Features